gonzanick/EventTrackerProject/README.md

 * Atom
 * Git/Github
 * SQL Workbench
+* XHR

 ## Lessons Learned

 * Simple assignment but helped better understand repositories
 * Better understanding with Postman and how we can test code using Postman